-I am an interdisciplinary complex systems theorist specialising in quantitative problem solving in physics, biology and finance using techniques from statistical physics, nonlinear dynamics, including field theory and numerical computation.
+I am an ‘interdisciplinary Complex Systems’ theorist specialising in quantitative problem solving in physics, biology and finance, using techniques from statistical physics, nonlinear dynamics and numerical computation.
 My research novelty lies in combining three diverse research strands - quantitative biology, mathematical finance and soft matter physics - all driven by the central focus of stochastic and probabilistic mathematics.

 In physics, my core interests are in statistical physics, dynamics of fluid flows including granular mechanics, critical phenomena and polymers.
 It was on these topics that I did a PhD way back in 2001 ('Turbulence in Low Dimensional Models').
 My other areas of interest in traditional physics are in many body theories, focusing on coupled quantum systems (e.g. quantum dots) and aggravated flows around accretion discs.

 Presently, though, I am more enamoured with stochastic disordered systems as evident in biology and finance:

 - In biology, my core interest areas are four fold - T/B cell immunology, atherosclerosis provoked cardio-vascular deaths (CVD), molecular motor driven cellular dynamics and population biology.
 Two PhD students are currently engaged in researches on the first two topics with more to join soon.
 On all four research areas I have multiple international collaborations with European and transnational colleagues.

 - In mathematical finance, my research has three dimensions - poverty economics, macroeconomics of capital flow and optimisation kinetics in supply chain management modelling.
 The former topic is presently funded by Royal Society, UK with an active network involving economists, business management specialists and computational experts linking up the others in a nationwide chain of topical research.